JuliaLang/julia/doc/manual/performance-tips.rst

 Here, you've created the same problem all over again: the compiler can't guess the type of ``n``, so it doesn't know the type of ``Val{n}``.
 Attempting to use ``Val``, but doing so incorrectly, can easily make performance *worse* in many situations.
+(Only in situations where you're effectively combining ``Val`` with the function-barrier trick, to make the kernel function more efficient, should code like the above be used.)

 An example of correct usage of ``Val`` would be: